-The Sorenson Unity Center was completed in 2007 on four acres of land donated by James Sorenson, a Utah businessman, and the Church of Jesus Christ of Latterday Saints.
-It was the first new construction project that had taken place in the Glendale neighborhood in more than 20 years and, since the center opened, has spurred much needed additional development in the area.
-Constructed as a LEED-certified facility, the Unity Center is a one-story, 26,500 square foot facility that contains a health center, a performance and reception area, gallery space, and flexible rental space for various community uses.
-In addition, the facility provides vocational and technical training through Salt Lake City Community College for educationally, socially, and or economically disadvantaged individuals, provides full-service dental treatment through Salt
+The Sorenson Unity Center was completed in 2007 on four acres of land donated by James Sorenson, a Utah businessman, and the Church of Jesus Christ of Latter-day Saints.
+It was the first new construction project that had taken place in the Glendale neighborhood in more than 20 years and, since the center opened, has spurred much-needed additional development in the area.
+Constructed as a LEED-certified facility, the Unity Center is a one-story, 26,500 sq. ft. facility that contains a health center, a performance and reception area, gallery space, and flexible rental space for various community uses.
+In addition, the facility provides vocational and technical training through Salt Lake City Community College for educationally, socially, and or economically disadvantaged individuals, and provides full-service dental treatment through Salt

-Lake City Donated Dentist Services (SLDDS), and a provides a Computer Center, which offers 14 personal computers, scanners, and laser printers.
+Lake City Donated Dentist Services (SLDDS), and provides a Computer Center which offers 14 personal computers, scanners, and laser printers.